 I. If more than one pool is used, and the total number of teams in the largest and smallest of the pools is ten (10) or more, the number of teams in the largest pool must be no more than two teams greater than the number of teams in smallest pool.
 Example:

-Acceptable Not Acceptable
+Acceptable

-Pool A Pool B Pool A Pool B
+Pool A Pool B

+Pool A Pool B

-4 teams 6 teams 3 teams 7 teams
+4 teams 6 teams